avnet-iotconnect/iotc-dialog-da16k-sdk/doc/QUICKSTART.md

 In the unlikely event that your device does *not* have an intact *BOOT* partition, follow the [Developers Guide](DEVELOPERS_GUIDE.md) to build and flash one.

-sTo flash the IoTConnect firmware, follow these steps:
+To flash the IoTConnect firmware, follow these steps:

 * Extract and launch the downloaded Multi Download Tool.
 * Click the `Settings` Button.